rshahin/pixelflow/readme.md

 Download and install Git.

-Create a .bashrc file in your user directory.
+Create a .bashrc file in your user directory.*

+* You can go into user directory, open git bash and then type touch .bashrc

 Add the following to the file and save.